World’s first carbon-positive data centre due to be powered on

 “This means that viewing this video alone has consumed energy equivalent to an estimated 850 GWh.
 If we start from the fact that it has been viewed around the globe, it is reasonable to assume that this in turn has involved emissions of approximately 360,000 tons of carbon dioxide — as much as 220,000 taxis release in an entire year.”

-Schedin is confident in the company’s climate positive data centre approach, as well as the Sweden’s position as a data centre hub with several major players already setting up base there, including Facebook and Google.
+Schedin is confident in the company's climate positive data center approach, as well as the Sweden's position as a data center hub with several major players already setting up base there, including Facebook and Google.